 Surprise balls are a fun way to send a secret message.

 Send a party invitation, an I Love You message – maybe even a wedding proposal!

 How a Surprise Ball Works

-A surprise ball is a ball of crepe paper containing little prizes that are discovered as you unwind the ball.
+A surprise ball is crepe paper little prizes wrapped inside as it is wound into a ball.
+Each little gift is discovered as you unwind the ball.

 You can make the ball as big as you wish – and you’d be surprised to see how many prizes you can wrap inside.
-Just one roll of crepe paper can hold 20 prizes or more, depending on the size and shape of the items.
+Just one roll of crepe paper can hold 20 prizes, depending on the size and shape of the items.

 How to Make a Surprise Ball

 The first thing you attach to the strip of crepe paper is the message you want to send.
 This is what they will see last, after they have received all the trinkets.

 - tell them who sent the surprise ball

 - put the party information if it is an invitation: time, date, place